aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

-# Aurora MySQL SQL Performance Troubleshooting - Observability (WIP)
+# Observe and Identify SQL Performance Issues

-In this lab, we are going to demonstrate *how to troubleshoot SQL performance related issues using* different tools.
-Specifically we are going to look at how you can leverage *CW metrics, EM metrics, P.I, slow query logs, CloudWatch logs and CloudWatch log insights, pt-query-digest* to identify bottlenecks.
-Also we are going to briefly shows how indexes can help in improving the performance of your query.
+This lab will demonstrate how to troubleshoot SQL performance related issues using different tools.
+More specifically, you will learn how to leverage amazon CloudWatch Metrics, Amazon RDS Enhanced Monitoring metrics, Amazon RDS Perfromance Insights, the MySQL slow query logs, Amazon CloudWatch Log Insights and the pt-query-digest tool to identify perfomance issues.
+This part of the lab focuses on observability, walking you through the tools and systems available that can aid in performance investigations.
+The next part of the lab (Part 2: Analysis) will demonstrate how to analyze and take actions on performance issues.

 This lab contains the following tasks:

-* *Setup* the environment to capture slow queries
-* *Monitor* using *CW* Metrics and Enhanced Monitoring(*EM*)
-* *Identify top* queries using performance insights(*P.I*)
-* *View* slow queries using  various options like *RDS console, CloudWatch logs, CloudWatch log insights, pt-query digest*
+1. Prepare the initial dataset
+2. Verify the slow query log is configured correctly
+3. Run a sample workload
+4. Monitor database performance using Amazon CloudWatch Metrics
+5. Monitor database performance using Amazon RDS Enhanced Monitoring
+6. Dive deeper with Performance Insights
+7. Download slow query logs
+8. Leverage Amazon CloudWatch Logs and Log Insights to view and analyze slow queries
+9. Optional: Process slow query logs with Percona's pt-query-digest
+10. Summary

 This lab requires the following prerequisites:

 * [Get Started](/prereqs/environment/)
 * [Connect to the Session Manager Workstation](/prereqs/connect/)
 * [Create a New DB Cluster](/provisioned/create/) (conditional, only if you plan to create a cluster manually)
-* [Connect, Load Data](/provisioned/interact/) (You can ignore **Auto Scale** section for this lab)
+* [Connect, Load Data](/provisioned/interact/) (connectivity and data loading sections only)

-## 1. Preparation of lab
+## 1. Prepare the initial dataset

-### Connect to the DB cluster

 Connect to the Aurora database just like you would to any other MySQL-based database, using a compatible client tool.
 In this lab you will be using the mysql command line tool to connect.If you are not already connected to the Session Manager workstation command line from previous labs, please connect following these [instructions](https://awsauroralabsmy.com/prereqs/connect/).
 Once connected, run the command below, replacing the [clusterEndpoint] placeholder with the cluster endpoint of your DB cluster.

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab
 ```

 Once connected to the database, please use the code below to create the schema and stored procedure we'll use later in the lab, to generate load on the DB cluster.
 Run the following SQL queries:

 ```sql